 UTIs happen as a result of bacteria entering your urethra and multiplying there.
-As the bacteria multiplies, it can move up your urethra to reach your upper urinary tract.
+As the bacteria multiply, they can move up your urethra to reach your upper urinary tract.
 You can help prevent the risk of worsening the condition—and you’ll be glad you did.

-Pregnant women in particular should take special care to watch out for symptoms—UTIs can pose dangers for both the mama-to-be and her little one.
-Often, family practice doctors will test for bacteria in a mother’s urine even when no symptoms show themselves.
+UTIs can pose dangers for both the mama-to-be and her little one.
+Often, OB/GYN or family practice doctors will test for bacteria in a mother’s urine even when no symptoms show themselves.

 Others at high risk for developing a UTI include those with diabetes, those with a urinary catheter in place, and those currently on heavy doses of antibiotics, which can alter natural gut flora that plays a role in the immune system.

 Why Do UTIs Happen More Often During the Summer?

 In addition to the risk factors outlined above, the summer season tends to increase the chances of developing a UTI.
 Why would something as innocuous as a date on the calendar have an effect on your urologic health?
 Well, there are actually quite a few reasons for this:

 - Heat – As summer gets closer, the thermostat starts climbing.
 For many people, especially those who have to deal with months of snow and ice each winter, warmer weather means a chance to throw off their sweaters and soak in the sun’s rays (safely, of course).
 Unfortunately, the heat also makes it easier for bacteria and germs to grow, which can lead to the development of a UTI.